inares-aurelien/gcc-for-raspberry/README.md

 # GCC for Raspberry Pi

-This repo store the binaries of GGC compiled for RPI.
+This repo store the binaries of GCC compiled for RPI.
 I compiled it for Raspberry Pi 2 B.
 I may compile it for other RPI if requested ... and if I have one.